-Montréal Exchange Inc. ("MX" or "Montréal Exchange") is regulated as an exchange and a selfregulatory organization (an "SRO") in Canada and operates as an FBOT in the United States.
-In 2002, the CFTC granted no-action relief to MX, as an FBOT, permitting U.S. broker-dealers to have remote access to most of MX's futures products.
+Montréal Exchange Inc. ("MX" or "Montréal Exchange") is regulated as an exchange and a selfregulatory organization (an "SRO") in Canada and operates as a foreign board of trade ("FBOT") in the United States.
+In 2002, the U.S. Commodity Futures Trading Commission ("CFTC") granted no-action relief to MX, as an FBOT, permitting U.S. broker-dealers to have remote access to most of MX's futures products.
 According to the no-action relief, MX is required to report to the CFTC on a regular basis and disclose any material changes affecting its application.
 The CFTC has implemented rules (the "FBOT Rules") which impose a registration requirement for FBOTs and therefore replaces the current no-action framework under which MX operates.
 MX has applied for registration as an FBOT.
 MX is also subject to certain foreign regulatory requirements imposed by the regulators which have granted MX specific authorizations.
-In the U.K., the Financial Services Authority ("FSA") granted comfort to MX to allow remote access to its futures and options products to the U.K. "authorized persons".
-MX is required to notify the FSA of material changes to its business that could affect its status in the U.K. In France, the Autorité des marchés financiers recognized MX as an exchange, thereby enabling it to give remote access to its futures and options markets to French broker-dealers.
-MX is required to notify France's Autorité des marchés financiers of any material changes affecting its recognition.
+In the U.K., the Financial Conduct Authority ("FCA") granted comfort to MX to allow remote access to its futures and options products to the U.K. "authorized persons".
+In France, the Autorité des marchés financiers recognized MX as an exchange, thereby enabling it to give remote access to its futures and options markets to French broker-dealers.